-- 1. After filling in your student information, the 'Course Information' section will become available. - 2.
-List each appropriate course in the 'Course information' section in chronological order and click the green '+add' button, continue for each course you've taken/will take in your program. - 3.
+- 1. After filling in your student information, the "Course Information" section will become available. - 2.
+List each appropriate course in the "Course information" section in chronological order and click the green "+add" button, continue for each course you've taken/will take in your program. - 3.
 List the courses that will be used to satisfy the department's research skill requirement. - 4.
-List GEOG 8900, 8901 & 8910 in the 'Departmental Requirements' section. - 5.
-Graduate students must list GRSC 7001 on their program of study form (G138) in GradStatus.
-Students who matriculated prior to Fall 2022 should record their exemption status.
+List GEOG 8900, 8901 & 8910 in the "Departmental Requirements" section.
 Where to submit: GradStatus (see link above)